Nofa-Alsharif/Web-development-projec/README.md

+#**"بِعثتك أيْسر"**
 ## 📌 Project Overview

-**"بِعثتك أيْسر"** is a **web platform** designed to support and guide students in the **Custodian of the Two Holy Mosques Scholarship Program**, with a special focus on the **Pioneers Path**.
+**web platform** designed to support and guide students in the **Custodian of the Two Holy Mosques Scholarship Program**, with a special focus on the **Pioneers Path**.
 The website helps scholarship recipients easily access essential services and information such as:

 - Housing options
 - Transportation solutions